Layer Collapse Can be Induced by Unstructured Pruning: Unstructured Pruning Induces Layer Collapse

-is the fraction of parameters pruned, or \emph{pruning rate}, $\delta$ is the Dirac delta and $\erf$ is the error function.
-Fig.~\ref{fig:fwdist} displays an example of distribution when applying magnitude pruning having threshold $t$ against the original distribution.
-Under the assumption of independent-centered distributions having a unitary variance, we can obtain the distribution for the pre-activation $z$ (resulting from the product of the weights and the input, modeled through the random variable $Z$), according to the result obtained by~\cite{craig1936frequency,seijas2012approach}, follows
+For notational simplicity, we denote $\tilde Z$ again by $Z$ in what follows.
+Under the assumption of independent-centered distributions having a unitary variance, we can obtain the distribution for the pre-activation $z$ (resulting from the product of the weights and the input, modeled through the random variable $Z$), according to the result obtained by~\citet{craig1936frequency,seijas2012approach}, follows

 where

 and $K_n$ is the n-th order modified Bessel function of the second kind.
 We can observe, from Fig.~\ref{fig:fzdist}, how \corr{$f_Z$} is affected by increasing the thresholding $t$.
 Now, let us assume the activation function of such a neuron is a rectifier function, and we are interested in observing what is the probability of the post-activation output being in the linear region: we are interested in measuring